 GPUs and CPUs themselves don’t make noise.
-You may hear some sound due to the excessive vibrations caused during an overload.
+You may hear some sounds due to the excessive vibrations caused during an overload.
 This is caused by the fans increasing speed.

 An overloaded GPU will be hotter than usual.
-That’s why it’s so important to be extra careful when overclocking any component.
-Sometimes the side effects aren’t always immediately apparent.
+That’s why it’s important to be extra careful when overclocking any component.
+Sometimes, the side effects aren’t always immediately apparent.

 As a result of overheating, games, videos, and other graphics-intensive applications may not run smoothly.
 For example, you may see strange spots or dark lines on the screen.

-If you are running dual screens, you find other anomalies like one of the screens minimizing during gaming.
+If you run dual screens, you find other anomalies, like one of the screens minimizing during gaming.

 1. Inadequate cooling

 Inadequate cooling is one of the most common causes of GPU overheating.
-Typical problems are slow fan speed, ineffective or insufficient ventilation, and the absence of appropriate cooling systems for high-end graphics processors.
+Typical problems are slow fan speed, ineffective or insufficient ventilation, and inappropriate cooling systems for high-end graphics processors.